Brescia: Early Modern era

 Brescia has had a major role in the history of the violin.
-Many archive documents very clearly testify that from 1490 to 1640 Brescia was the cradle of a magnificent school of string players and makers, all styled "maestro", of all the different kinds of stringed instruments of the Renaissance: viola da gamba (viols); violone; lyra; lyrone; violetta; and viola da brazzo.
-So you can find from 1495 "maestro delle viole" or "maestro delle lire" and later, at least from 1558, "maestro di far violini" that is master of violin making.
+Many archive documents very clearly testify that from 1490 to 1640 Brescia was the cradle of a magnificent school of string players and makers, all styled "maestro", of all the different kinds of stringed instruments of the Renaissance: viola da gamba (viols); violone, lyra, lyrone, violetta, and viola da brazzo.
+One can find from 1495 "maestro delle viole" or "maestro delle lire" and later, at least from 1558, "maestro di far violini" that is master of violin making.
 From 1530 the word violin appeared in Brescian documents and spread in later decades throughout north of Italy, reaching Venezia and Cremona.

 Early in the 16th century, Brescia was one of the wealthiest cities of Lombardy, but it never recovered from its sack by the French in 1512.

 The "Sack of Brescia" took place on 18 February 1512, during the War of the League of Cambrai.
 The city of Brescia had revolted against French control, garrisoning itself with Venetian troops.
 Gaston de Foix, recently arrived to command the French armies in Italy, ordered the city to surrender; when it refused, he attacked it with around 12,000 men.
 The French attack took place in a pouring rain, through a field of mud; Foix ordered his men to remove their shoes for better traction.
 The defenders inflicted heavy casualties on the French, but were eventually overrun, suffering 8,000 – 15,000 casualties.
 The Gascon infantry and landsknechts then proceeded to thoroughly sack the city, massacring thousands of civilians over the next five days.
 Following this, the city of Bergamo paid some 60,000 ducats to the French to avoid a similar fate.

 The French occupied Brescia until 1520, when Venetian rule resumed.
 Thereafter, Brescia shared the fortunes of the Venetian republic until the latter fell at the hands of French general Napoleon Bonaparte.

 In 1769, in the Brescia explosion, the city was devastated when the Bastion of San Nazaro was struck by lightning.
 The resulting fire ignited 90000 kg of gunpowder stored there, causing a massive explosion which destroyed one-sixth of the Brescia and killed 3,000 people.

 In 1799, during the French Revolutionary Wars, the fortress, occupied by French troops, fell to the advancing allies of the Second Coalition (see Capture of Brescia).